STAT545-UBC-hw-2018-19/hw07-shreeramsenthi/README.md

 devtools::install_github("STAT545-UBC-students/hw07-shreeramsenthi", build_vignettes = T)
 ```

-Please be warned that there are a fair number of dependencies, though you probably already have installed!
-They seem to reinstall for me whenever I run the code above, so consider running the following instead:
+Please be warned that there are a couple dependencies!
+They seem to reinstall for me every time I run the code above, so consider running the following instead:
 ```
 devtools::install_github("STAT545-UBC-students/hw07-shreeramsenthi", dependencies = F, build_vignettes = T)
 ```